wrattler/wrattler-design/data-store/data-store.md

 primitive types or another dictionary) but one usually discusses the serialisation more than the nature of the data.

-  - The relational model
+  - Relational databases

     Well-defined theory, in which the notion of “tabular data” corresponds reasonably well with that of “relation.”
 Essentially all modern databases (up until the recent interest in so-called “NoSQL” models) are based around the relational model.
 In practice, implementations (Relational Database Management Systems, or RDMSs) tend not to be completely faithful to the theory.
-For example, there are two relations having no columns but these are usually not supported.
+(For example, there are two relations having no columns but these are usually not supported.)

-    Many concepts in “data wrangling” come from database practice: filters, selections, and joins, for example.
+    Many concepts arising in the practice of “data wrangling” come from database
+    practice: filters, selections, and joins, for example.

   - Types, in the programming language sense